metizror/charlesgreen.github.io/_posts/2016-06-05-a-bit-of-running-fun.md

 I have some awesome news.
 I just signed up for my 2nd marathon.

-The first one was a long time ago...the 2010 Tokyo marathon.
-And while it has been a while it's now time to dust off the shows and get back into running again.
+The first one was a long time ago...the 2010 Tokyo Marathon.
+And while it has been a while it's now time to dust off the shoes and get back into the game again.

 Next up is the [2nd Saitama International Marathon](http://saitama-international-marathon.jp/) on Sunday, November 12th.
 From today I have 160 days (5 months and 7 days) to prepare.

-There are slots still available if you are up for a challenge.
+There are slots still available if you are up for a challenge and care to join me.

 The game is on!